SimpleDataLabsInc/prophecy-on-public-clod/azure/README.md

 ![three](https://user-images.githubusercontent.com/59466885/163797761-771f2925-3efe-4d2e-bdc2-f5fba97db758.jpg)

 Once installation is complete, please reach out to your DNS admin and request him to add a Type A entry for the ProphecyURL.
-More details [here](https://coda.io/d/Prophecy-IDE-Deployment_dXZQH4So4mH/Installation_suw7k).

 # Installation